fbpx Skip to main content

 What we stand for

-For over 25 years, CEF has been working to close the gap that exists between education and training opportunities for country youth compared to their city counterparts.
+Since 1993, CEF has been working to close the gap that exists between education and training opportunities for country youth compared to their city counterparts.

 Currently the gap stands at 7%, and while that might not sound like much, it represents tens of thousands of country kids who, through no fault of their own, miss out on accessing education and training.